-Our four founding volunteers have all been police checked under Spanish jurisdiction, certificates can be supplied on request.
-Two of our volunteers have decades of experience of dealing with mental health, and Nicola Farnhill is a full time therapist.
+Our three founding volunteers have all been police checked under Spanish jurisdiction, certificates can be supplied on request.
+One of our volunteers Stephen Nash BHMA has years of experience dealing with mental health clients and is a retired Shiatsu therapist.

 Any new volunteer applicants will also be police checked and references will be necessary.

 At present our Camino journeys will be on a one-to-one basis.

 All applicants to Show me the Way will also need to supply present and past medication history as well as a letter from a suitably qualified person that they are both physically and mentally able to attempt a walk of this duration.